VerenaK90/Neuroblastoma_evolution/README.md

 This repository contains custom code associated with the manuscript "Genetic origin of neuroblastoma in early fetal development" by Verena Körber et al.

-To run the analysis, download the R package NBevolution_0.0.0.9000.tar.gz and install it.
+To run the analysis, download the R package [NBevolution](NBevolution_0.0.0.9000.tar.gz) and install it.
 Thereafter, either refer to the 2 tutorials provided as pdfs in the folder Example to run parts of the analysis on exemplary data or re-run the entire analysis by following the steps explained below.
 In order to re-run the full analysis you need to download the entire dataset from Mendeley as well as the supplementary tables from the manuscript.

-In the folder Analysis_and_plots you can find custom scripts written to analyze the data with the functions provided in the R package "NBevolution" as well as scripts used for plotting.
+In the folder [Analysis_and_plots](Analysis_and_plots) you can find custom scripts written to analyze the data with the functions provided in the R package "NBevolution" as well as scripts used for plotting.
 Associated example data (copy number information and SNVs) is provided in the folder [Example_data](Example/Example_data).

 ## Contents